TheMadDodger/GloryECS/README.md

 ### Custom Templated Types
 It is possible to register custom templated types as a custom hash + the element hash of the template arg.
-This only works on templated types with a single template argument!
+This only works on templated types with a single template argument, and the hash must be <=100!
 `std::vector` is already registered for you, meaning you can use `std::vector` as fields in your reflectable types, std::vector itself has hash 99 by default.
 An example of its usecase would be a reference to a type of asset in your engine, when all assets use the same ID system: